 Whether you have a family to provide for, or you are saving up for the day that you can buy a house, or simply needing money to pay your bills: a good, fair salary is important.
-And whether you are on minimum wage or earning above the national average, a salary increase can help you stay motivated, work hard and create more possibilities for the life you like to live!
+And whether you are on minimum wage or earning above the national average, a salary increase can help you stay motivated.
+It can also help you work hard, and create more possibilities for the life you like to live!

 Experience and time of employment

 This is relevant if you have been in the same role for at least 1 year.
 It might seem logical that when you gain more experience, a salary increase will happen.
-However it is not necessarily something an employer would immediately do from its own initiative, and it is also good for you to become aware of the progress you are making you your job.
-In the UK employers are not legally obliged to give a salary increase, so if you are going to ask for one is is important to make a good case in arguing why you feel you deserve it.
-Having worked at one location for a long time can definitely be a reason, as you have showed commitment, longevity and loyalty which could be rewarded.
+However, it is not necessarily something an employer would immediately do from its own initiative.
+And it is also good for you to become aware of the progress you are making you your job.
+In the UK employers are not legally obliged to give a salary increase.
+So if you are going to ask for one is important to make a good case in arguing why you feel you deserve it.
+Having worked at one location for a long time can definitely be a reason.
+This can be because you have shown commitment, longevity, and loyalty.
+Which could be rewarded!

 Training & education

-Depending on the type of job you have, you might fall into a higher pay grade based on your level of education, but it can also make a difference whilst you are on the job.
-Just think of all the extra practical skills you might learn and would be able to implement on the job, cost savings you could make for your employer as they would not have to outsource or hire extra staff to do a job that now you can do!
+Depending on the type of job you have, you might fall into a higher pay grade based on your level of education.
+But it can also make a difference whilst you are on the job.
+Just think of all the extra practical skills you might learn and would be able to implement on the job.
+As well as the cost savings you could make for your employer.
+As they would not have to outsource or hire extra staff to do a job that now you can do!

 Have a think about what type of role you could see yourself do within the company or household.
-Perhaps you have developed much more knowledge and many more skills than when you started, or your interest has changed.
-Have a chat to HR or your manager about the possibilities and besides a potential salary increase, it might also give you a new found motivation for your work.
+Perhaps you have developed much more knowledge and many more skills than when you started.
+Or perhaps your interest has changed.
+Have a chat with HR or your manager about the possibilities and besides a potential salary increase.
+It might also give you a newfound motivation for your work.

-If salary increase is your main reason, ask yourself first why there was no possibility to get a salary increase in your current role.
-There might be completely valid reasons for this though, like the company or household being small, and not able to stretch their budgets, In this case, it might be worth looking at a larger setup, where together with a larger budget, there might als be possibilities for more growth – which as we mentioned above can also lead to salary increases!
+If a salary increase is your main reason, ask yourself first why there was no possibility to get a salary increase in your current role.
+There might be completely valid reasons for this though.
+For example, the company or household might be small and not able to stretch their budgets.
+In this case, it might be worth looking at a larger setup.
+Because there, together with a larger budget, there might also be possibilities for more growth.
+And this, as we mentioned above, can also lead to salary increases!
 Before you jump ship of your current role though, make sure you have looked at all the options and make a pro/con list if reasons t stay and to leave.
 Yes, a salary increase can be a great thing but truly the most important thing is you feeling happy in and passionate about your job.
 Because only that way you will truly be successful!